amcavinue/ecommerce-wishlist/README.md

  - The entire application is unit tested, providing software that is reliable and free of bugs.

 ### Technical
 - The app is built mainly with the MERN stack and makes use of MongoDB and Mongoose, Express, React and Redux, and Node.js.
-Helper libraries such as Bootstrap, and Passport.js.
+Helper libraries such as Bootstrap, and Passport.js were also used.
 - It utilizes ES6 features of JavaScript, making the code easier to read and maintain.
 These features are transpiled using Babel to work on all browsers.
 - All front-end components and back-end API endpoints have been tested using Mocha, and the production version passes all tests.
 - The front end is fully responsive and follows clean usability principles.